 One example of this (but by no means the only one), again highlighted nationally, is the fact that the number of patients who may have cancer symptoms are failing to seek advice and/or treatment.
 If you think that you or a family member might have any of the symptoms please do contact us.
 You can learn more here: Cancer

 Collection of medicines

-From Tuesday 17th March 2020 we are asking that all requests for repeat prescriptions allow at least 72 hours before they are ready for collection at the surgery.
-Currently this period is 48 hours but it is likely that staff shortages and other Coronavirus issues will impact on our ability to prepare medications as quickly as we would like.
+From Tuesday 17th March 2020 we asked that all requests for repeat prescriptions allow at least 72 hours before they are ready for collection at the surgery.
+Previously this period was 48 hours but it is likely that staff shortages and other Coronavirus issues will impact on our ability to prepare medications as quickly as we would like.
 We thank our patients for their forbearance in this.
 Repeat medication may be ordered in a variety of ways, including online, for example using the MyGP app on smart phones.

 Stay at home if you have Coronavirus (Covid19) symptoms

 If you, or any member of your household, have